 Poll says governor's race a squeaker

-The governor's race between Democratic incumbent Kate Brown and Republican candidate Rep. Knute Buehler remains surprisingly close, according to a new poll.
+The governor's race between Democratic incumbent Kate Brown and GOP candidate Rep. Knute Buehler remains hair-raisingly close, according to a new poll by Clout Research.

-The phone poll of 679 likely voters, held Sept.
-20-23, shows that 41.7 percent would choose Brown, while 40.8 percent would vote for Buehler.
-The results have a 3.76- percent margin of error, according to Clout Research, an Ohio firm.
+The phone poll of 679 likely voters between Sept.
+20 and 23 shows that 41.7 percent would choose Brown, while 40.8 percent would vote for Buehler.
+The results have a 3.76 percent margin of error, according to Clout, a Columbus, Ohio, national opinion research firm.
 The poll was commissioned by Leona Consulting Co., an Oregon conservative political and public affairs firm.

 The new poll is a follow-up to a poll of likely voters released Aug.
 1. That survey, also conducted by Clout and commissioned by Leona, showed that in a head-to-head contest between Brown and Buehler, he would win with 43 percent, Brown would receive 42 percent and the other 15 percent of respondents were undecided.

-Another survey of 770 registered voters July 16-17 by Gravis Marketing, a nonpartisan research firm that has been criticized for inaccurate results, showed Brown and Buehler tied at 45 percent.
+Another survey of 770 registered voters July 16 and 17 by Gravis Marketing, a nonpartisan research firm that has been repeatedly scrutinized by FiveThirtyEight.com, the Washington Post and others for inaccurate results, showed Brown and Buehler tied at 45 percent.

-Clout calls races correctly about 50 percent of the time, according to its own ratings.
-The firm accurately projected Dennis Richardson's victory in his election as Oregon secretary of state against Democrat Brad Avakian in 2016.
+Clout Research accurately projected Dennis Richardson's victory in his election as Oregon secretary of state against Democrat Brad Avakian in 2016.
 Its polling showed Richardson winning with 41 percent of the vote, while Avakian received 35.7 percent.
 Richardson won the race with 47.4 percent to Avakian's 43.
 2 percent.

-However, in a 2016 poll Clout projected a tie between GOP candidate Bud Pierce and Brown in that year's race for governor.
+But in another poll in 2016, Clout projected a tie between GOP candidate Bud Pierce and Brown in that year's race for governor.
 In fact, Brown comfortably won with more than 50 percent of the vote, while Pierce garnered 43 percent.